Our responsibility as Dog Parents:

 The Physical Dog

-Dogs belong to the Canid family which are ‘omnivorous carnivores’, meaning they will eat other animals or plant materials, though non-meat-based is not good for them long-term.
+Dogs belong to the Canid family which are ‘omnivorous carnivores’.
+This means they will eat other animals or plant materials, though non-meat-based is not good for them long-term.

 The physiology of a dog supports the belief that dogs are mainly carnivores however, with the capacity to survive on plant materials.
-The shape of their jaw, is shorter in some canids than others, assisting in maximising the ability to scavenge.
+A jaw is shorter in some canids than others, assisting in maximising the ability to scavenge.
 Their teeth are designed for grabbing, ripping, tearing, shredding and shearing meat.
 They don’t have flat molars which are used for grinding plant material like humans do, for example, their molars are pointed and arranged in a scissor-type bite, facilitating tearing of meat.

-Their jaw is extremely muscular along with powerful neck muscles assisting in pulling down prey.
-Their jaws can open very widely facilitating the gulping down of large chunks of meat and bone and their jaw is hinged to prevent lateral movement, when holding struggling prey.
+A dog’s jaw is extremely muscular along with powerful neck muscles assisting in pulling down prey.
+Jaws can open very widely facilitating the gulping down of large chunks of meat and bone and their jaw is hinged to prevent lateral movement, when holding struggling prey.

 The Digestive Process of a Dog

-The enzyme Amylase is required for the dog to be able to break down carbohydrates and starches.
-Omnivorous and herbivorous animals have amylase in their saliva which helps this process, dogs do not, which means the Pancreas has to work overtime to produce the amylase thus putting the pancreas under severe strain.
+Amylase is an enzyme that is needed to break down carbohydrates and starches.
+Omnivorous and herbivorous animals have amylase in their saliva which helps this process.
+Dog do not produce Amylase so in order to process the carbohydrates and starches, the dog’s Pancreas has to work overtime to produce the amylase.
+This puts their pancreas under severe strain.
 Raw meat already begins to break down through the chewing process, with the saliva containing the right enzymes produced in the normal way, to help this process without strain.

-Dogs do not produce the kinds of friendly bacteria that are required to break down the cellulose and starch in plant-based food ensuring the dog doesn’t benefit from the nutrients within the vegetables.
-This is why commercial food manufacturers include synthetic vitamins and nutrients in their food – as well as to ensure the cooking process that kills all the nutrients and minerals is supplemented.
+Dogs do not produce the kinds of friendly bacteria that are required to break down the cellulose and starch in plant-based food.
+Therefore, the dog cannot benefit from the nutrients within the vegetables.
+This is why commercial food manufacturers include synthetic vitamins and nutrients in their food.
+They also have to add it as the cooking process involved in the food’s production, kills all the nutrients and minerals so they needs supplementing.